-East Coast Trail Association
+East Coast Trail

-Use common sense, watch your step, tell someone where you’re going and when you plan to be back.
+Before setting out on any East Coast Trail adventure, make the proper preparations, and be sure to tell someone where you’re going and when you plan to be back.